Diana Hart

-Diana Joyce Hart (born 8 October 1963) is a Canadian-American writer, model, valet and wrestling personality.
+Diana Joyce Hart (born October 8, 1963) is a Canadian-American writer, model, valet and wrestling personality.
 She is the youngest daughter of Canadian wrestling promoter Stu Hart and was the second to last child born to Stu and his wife Helen.
 She is best known for her several appearances for Stampede Wrestling and WWE often with her brothers Bret and Owen Hart as well as her husband Davey Boy Smith, and for her book, Under the Mat.

 She was also the 1997 "Mrs. Calgary Stampede".

 Early life

-Hart is of Greek descent through her maternal grandmother and Irish through her maternal grandfather.
-Her father was mainly of Scots-Irish descent but also had Scottish and English ancestry.
+Hart is of Greek descent through her maternal grandmother and Irish through her maternal grandfather, long-distance runner Harry Smith.
+Her father was mainly of Ulster Scot descent but also had Scottish and English ancestry.
 Hart is a dual citizen of Canada and the United States thanks to her mother Helen, who was born in New York.

-Hart grew up with eleven siblings; Smith, Bruce, Keith, Wayne, Dean, Ellie, Georgia, Bret, Alison, Ross and Owen.
+Hart is a member of the Hart wrestling family, growing up with eleven siblings; Smith, Bruce, Keith, Wayne, Dean, Ellie, Georgia, Bret, Alison, Ross and Owen.